austinulfers/austinulfers/README.md

 # About Me

 My name is Austin Ulfers and I am a 2021 graduate from the University of Washington.
-I graduated with a degree in Informatics with a specialized in data science.
+I graduated with a degree in Informatics with a specialization in data science.
 I am currently working for Moss Adams as a Senior Software Engineer building equity management systems for the magnificent seven.
 I also founded a profitable company called [Roundnet AI](https://roundnet.ai) that uses computer vision to track player stats in the sport of roundnet.

 <div align=center>